Website East Bay Permanent Real Estate Cooperative

 - Describe one thing you’ve learned about our organization while researching this opportunity.

-EB PREC is an equal opportunity employer.
-All applicants will be considered for employment without attention to race, color, religion, sex, sexual orientation, gender identity, national origin, veteran or disability status.
-BIPOC, queer and trans, women and gender non-conforming applicants are strongly encouraged to apply.
+EB PREC is an equal opportunity employer and encourages diversity in its applicants.
+All applicants will be considered for employment regardless of race, color, religion, sex, sexual orientation, gender identity, gender expression, age, marital status, ancestry, national origin, military or veteran status, or mental or physical disability.
+BIPOC, queer and trans people, women, and nonbinary and gender non-conforming applicants are strongly encouraged to apply.